Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/Readme.md

 ## Namespaces
 ### Framework
-This namespace represents the root module of your project.
+This namespace represents the root module.

 **IDependencyContainer** -
 This interface allows you to resolve your dependencies.